google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/01_introduction/slides.md

 ---

-a specific field of AI where a system learns to find patterns in examples in order to make predictions
+a specific field of AI where a system learns to find patterns in examples, typically using statistics, in order to make predictions

 <!--
 Machine learning is a strategy through which AI can appear “intelligent” when performing tasks